D. Gary Young: July 11, 1949 – May 12, 2018

 Mary requests that any donations or gifts in Gary’s honor be made to the D. Gary Young, Young Living Foundation to continue his life’s work of serving the global community.

 Young Living Essential Oils, LC, based in Lehi, Utah, is the world leader in essential oils, offering the highest-quality oil-infused products available.
-Young Living takes its industry leadership seriously, setting the standard with its proprietary Seed to Seal® quality commitment, which involves three critical pillars: Sourcing, Science, and Standards.
-These guiding principles help Young Living protect the planet and provide pure, authentic products that its members can feel confident about using and sharing with friends and family.
-Young Living’s products—which all come from corporate-owned farms, partner farms, and Seed to Seal-certified suppliers—not only support a healthy lifestyle but also provide opportunities for over 6 million global members to find a sense of purpose and whole-life wellness by aligning their work with their values and passions.
+Young Living takes its industry leadership seriously, setting the standard with its proprietary Seed to Seal® quality commitment.
+This guiding principle helps Young Living protect the planet and provide authentic products that its Brand Partners and Customers can feel confident using and sharing with friends and family.
+Young Living’s products—sourced from corporate-owned farms, partner farms, and other trusted suppliers—not only support a healthy lifestyle, but also provide opportunities for over 6 million global Brand Partners to find a sense of purpose and whole-life wellness by aligning their work with the Young Living values and passions.
 For more information, visit YoungLiving.com, follow @youngliving on Instagram, or like us on Facebook.